 When did I fall in love with this uniquely beautiful spot…….

 A haven of tranquility when I continued to visit whilst a biology student in the big city (my chosen subject no doubt influenced by the wild beauty of Strathspey and the Cairngorms!), and a place I wanted to share with friends, whether for exploration, the peace, mountain action or just simply for a wee Highland Gathering (August BoGFest became legendary amongst friends……. for the right reasons, I think!?!).
 Linda, my wife, and our 2 children also took up my enthusiasm for the countless treasures of this unique area.
+Others clearly thought it was a special place too, as Strathspey became an integral part of the Cairngorms National Park set up in 2003.

 Watching our children, and our friends’ children, experience the same freedom and opportunity for adventure that I had growing up has been a real joy.
 After 3 generations of use by the “clan”, the time has come to share it with others too!
 However, we have made a few upgrades for guest’s comfort and enjoyment since you had to chip ice off the windows on a winter morning!!
 A true labour of love, started in 2013 and completed in August 2017.
 I have no doubt you will leave this magical area viewing the natural world in a totally different way!